 After securing a sandbox site, consider trying out different features of Sakai using the practice activities linked below.
 Activity documents include directions and sample content.

 Instructors looking to take their Sakai skills to the next level are encouraged to participate in a PLUTO program offering.
-PLUTO programs guide faculty in exploring both the technical and pedagogical aspects of teaching with technology.
+The PLUTO Essentials program in particular allows faculty to explore fundamental tools for online teaching — it’s a great place to begin learning about Sakai.
 Visit plu.edu/pluto to learn more or apply.